Maruti Suzuki Alto

 The Maruti Suzuki Alto is a city car manufactured and marketed by Suzuki through its subsidiary Maruti Suzuki primarily for the Indian market since 2000.
 The first-generation model was essentially the Indian version of the fifth-generation Suzuki Alto kei car (with larger engine options).
 The second generation was made as a standalone model, which was built on the same platform as the first generation.
 The third-generation model is built on the same underpinnings as the S-Presso.

 Since 2006, the Alto has been India's best-selling car and crossed the 1 million production figure in February 2008 becoming the third Maruti model to cross the million mark in India after Maruti 800 and Maruti Omni and fourth overall joining Hyundai Santro.
+As of 2024, the Alto is the only one car in India has ever sold over 5 million units.

 First generation (RF; 2000)

 The first generation was launched to the local Indian market on 27 September 2000 although the Alto nameplate had been successfully used to export the Maruti Suzuki Zen to Europe from India since around 1994, having captured over 40% market share in Belgium and 33% in Netherlands by 1998.
 The original Alto 800 carries the RF308 chassis code while the three-cylinder K10 is RF310; the four-cylinder export version is RF410.

 The Alto was seen as a natural successor to the time-tested and equally popular Maruti 800 (MB 308).
-It contained all the plus points that the 800 offered Indian car-buyers, in addition to features such as power-steering, power-assisted braking and a 5th gear that the 800 did not normally have.
-The popularity of the Alto has steadily increased over the past few years, mainly due to the aggressive pricing.
-This reduction in prices has mainly come in due to the reduction in excise duty over time.
-Alto became the first car in India to sell over 200,000 units in a single financial year, the last 100,000 units being sold in 5 months.
-Alto was also the only car to sell over 22,000 units in a single month.
-Maruti's vast network of dealerships and Maruti Authorized Service Centers (MASS) have also contributed towards this massive popularity in the Indian entry-level automobile market.
+It included all the advantages of the 800 model for Indian car buyers, along with additional features such as power steering, power-assisted braking, and a fifth gear, which the 800 lacked.
+The Alto's popularity has grown steadily in recent years, largely due to its competitive pricing, which has been reduced thanks to lower excise duties.
+The Alto became the first car in India to sell over 200,000 units in a single financial year, with the last 100,000 units sold within just five months.
+It also became the only car to sell more than 22,000 units in a single month.
+Maruti's extensive network of dealerships and Authorized Service Centers (MASS) has significantly contributed to the Alto's substantial success in the Indian entry-level car market.